strangerstudios/pmpro-getresponse/readme.txt

 1. Upload the `pmpro-getresponse` directory to the `/wp-content/plugins/` directory of your site.
 1. Activate the plugin through the 'Plugins' menu in WordPress.
-1. The settings page is at Settings --> PMPro Mailchimp in the WP dashboard.
+1. The settings page is at Settings --> PMPro GetResponse in the WP dashboard.

 == Frequently Asked Questions ==